Research Assistant Visa Sponsorship Jobs in Nevada

 Which companies and institutions sponsor visas for research assistants in Nevada?

-The University of Nevada, Reno and the University of Nevada, Las Vegas are the most consistent sponsors, regularly filing H-1B and J-1 petitions for research staff.
+The University of Nevada, Reno and the University of Nevada, Las Vegas are the most consistent sponsors, regularly filing H-1B visa and J-1 visa petitions for research staff.
 The Desert Research Institute, Nevada-based federal contractors, and research divisions at organizations like Switch and Renown Health also sponsor qualified candidates for research assistant positions.

 Which visa types are most common for research assistant roles in Nevada?